RedGuff/Detect440_432/README.md

 # Detect440_432
-Detext if a music is based on A440 or A432.
+Detect if a music is based on A440 or A432.
 Tested on good sin wav only.
+Mostly done by ChatGPT for the first version.